zachdrummond/gifted/README.md

   3. Click the "View Sent Gifts" button to go to the sent gifts page.
   4. Click the "Add Sent Gifts" button to go to the add sent gift page.

+- Logout Button

+  1. Click the "Logout" button to go back to the login page.

 - Sign Up Page

   1. Add your first and last name to the first form.